kauri-io/Content/3Box/3box-profile-hover.md

 ## Using profile hovers in a React app

-Before diving in, you need to have NodeJS installed, follow the guide [here](https://nodejs.org/en/download/package-manager/)
+Before diving in, we need to have NodeJS installed, follow the guide [here](https://nodejs.org/en/download/package-manager/)

-As a first step, you will need to create a React application in which we will use profile hovers.
+As a first step, we will need to create a React application in which we will use profile hovers.

 ```shell